 ‘I know.’
 A small smile spread across Fleur’s lips.
 ‘I’ve met one of them.’

 Bill blinked, then dissolved into howls of laughter.
 ‘Ron.
 Bloody hell.
-How did I forget that!’
-He took a deep breath and held it.
+How did I forget that!?’
+He took a deep breath until his chuckles subsided.
 ‘Well, he’s grown up a lot, so don’t worry about him.
 Man, I’m quite excited now.’

 Fleur shook her head.
 ‘I am not coming, Bill.’